Jacqueline1337/SlideShow/README.md

   <li style="font-family:avenir;"> Introversion and Extroversion come from different wiring in the brain </li>
   <li style="font-family:avenir;"> You are 50% more likely to remember something if you speak it out loud instead of simply reading it over and over </li>
   <li style="font-family:avenir;"> June 6th is National Doughnut Day at Krispy Kreme, you can get a free donut no purchase necessary </li>
+  <li style="font-family:avenir;"> When playing rock/paper/scissors, women are more likely to play scissors whereas men are more likely to play rock </li>
+  <li style="font-family:avenir;"> Simply touching money has been proven to reduce physical and emotional pain </li>
+  <li style="font-family:avenir;"> Baking soda catalyzes Superglue.
+A light sprinkle will cause even a large amount to set in seconds </li>
+  <li style="font-family:avenir;"> When you add cream, coffee stays warm 20% longer </li>
+  <li style="font-family:avenir;"> The keyboards at your school have statistically more germs than the toilet seats </li>
+  <li style="font-family:avenir;"> Laughing for 15 minutes has the same health benefits as getting two extra hours of sleep </li>
   </ul>
  <h4 style="font-family:raleway;"> Life Hacks that could still be incorporated in your college life! </h4>
   <ul>